graniticio/granitic/doc/ref/vld-principles.md

 Automatic validation is fully integrated with the [web service processing pipeline](ws-pipeline.md).
 Its goal is to deliver a validated [data capture target](ws-capture.md) to your application logic or automatically return an [error response](ws-error.md) if validation failed.

-It also possible to have the data capture target [modified after is parsed](vld-pre-post.md) or after [validation is successful](vld-pre-post.md), but before it is passed to your application logic.

 ## Custom operations

-Granitic includes a number of common operations for checking various data-types, but also provides a mechanism for you to build [custom operations](vld-operations.md) for additional checks (e.g. making sure an email address is not already being used by another user)
+Granitic includes a number of common operations for checking various data-types, but also provides a mechanism for you to build custom operations for additional checks (e.g. making sure an email address is not already being used by another user)

 ---